• Skip to primary navigation

 Dauphinoise and gratin are both French in origin, but where a dauphinoise is potatoes baked in a cream mixture, a gratin is made with pre-cooked potatoes that are is then topped with cheese or breadcrumbs and browned in the oven or under the grill / broiler.
 Both are delicious, but if I had to choose, it’s team dauphinoise for me!

-The beauty about these creamy sweet potato dish, is that you can easily make it ahead of time and just reheat them before you are ready to serve.
-This means you can free up much needed oven space and not have to try and time everything to perfection.
+The beauty about this creamy sweet potato dish, is that you can easily make it ahead of time and just bake them before you are ready to serve.
+Make up the dish, cover and place in the fridge til you are ready to cook.

 Close up of sweet potato bake in a glass dish